-Like a lot of people, I bought my first set of kettlebells this year after gyms shut down in New York.
+Like a lot of people, I bought my first set of kettlebells last year after gyms shut down in New York.
 I didn't really know much about what I could do with the funny-shaped weights, but I had some vague notion that they were a bit more dynamic than a pair of dumbbells.
 Turns out I didn't know the half of it.

 Whether you have a dusty set in your garage or just bought a pair of the best kettlebells online, these accounts will go a long way to giving you the inspiration and instruction you need to get the most out of your gear.